Huntthee/Huntthee.github.io/README.md

 Currently the site is built on flexbox, but I have plans to integrate some Grid, or perhaps migrate entirely to grid, with some flexbox.
 Time will tell!

 NO JavaScript... yet.
 I may use some for the eventual Hamburger menu.
+(Ended up doing the checkbox hack instead! works well enough)

 Have a good looking, responsive page to use as a base for any future changes.
+Coming along nicely so far!
+Need to add Resume page and make sure it's printable.

 I may come back and tweak the overall color scheme and images, as most have been created/found in Canva in ~5mins and are meant to be placeholders for the finished product.

-Right now the code is still brute force, but ready for some cleanup!
+Right now the code is still brute force, some cleanup has been done but theres always more that can be done!

-Solution for homepage animation found [here](https://stackoverflow.com/questions/6805482/css3-transition-animation-on-load) on Stackoverflow.
-Answer provided by Chris Spittles.

 **Sources**
 - Background Images from [Canva](https://www.canva.com)
 - Logo made by Mike Allison on [Canva](https://www.canva.com)
 - [MIT License](https://opensource.org/licenses/MIT)
 - Problems Solved by [Stackoverflow](https://stackoverflow.com)
+- Plenty of solutions found on [css-tricks](https://css-tricks.com/)